Bill de Blasio: Nepotism laws

-In November 2019, de Blasio criticized former mayor Michael Bloomberg's apology for the stop and frisk policy, tweeting, "This is LONG overdue and the timing is transparent and cynical.
-With all due respect to my predecessor, we've spent six years undoing the damage he created with this bankrupt policy.
-We ended stop and frisk AND drove down crime.
-Actions speak louder than words."
-Police Benevolent Association President Patrick Lynch joined the Mayor in criticizing Bloomberg's apology as well.

 Technology and innovation

 When de Blasio appointed Minerva Tantoco as the city's chief technology officer in fall 2014, he said her goal would be to "develop and implement a coordinated strategy for technology and innovation, for how this city as a whole is going to approach the role of technology in our everyday lives, in our economy, in our schools, in our civic participation."
 Two years later, Tantoco's efforts were only partially successful.

 Along with Governor Cuomo, de Blasio supported moving Amazon's headquarters to Long Island City in the Amazon HQ2 search, and worked with Cuomo to develop a benefits package from New York City and State funds totaling $2.988 billion.
-In November 2018, Long Island City in Queens was selected as one of two sites for HQ2, along with Crystal City in Virginia, outside of Washington, D.C.
+In November 2018, Long Island City in Queens was selected as one of two sites for HQ2, along with Crystal City in Arlington County, Virginia, outside of Washington, D.C.
 Long Island City's selection as a site for Amazon's HQ2 was controversial before and after it happened, and was protested by local residents, community organizations, and politicians.
 After receiving pushback, Amazon withdrew its plans to open HQ2 in Long Island City on February 14, 2019.
 De Blasio criticized Amazon's decision.

+ThriveNYC

+In November 2015, First Lady Chirlane McCray led the launch of ThriveNYC, a plan to overhaul the city's mental health and substance abuse services.
+ThriveNYC promoted an integrated public health approach focusing on awareness and early identification.

+In February 2019, Politico criticized ThriveNYC for having an "opaque budget" and "elusive metrics".
+In a March 2019 article on ThriveNYC, The New York Times reported: "Public health officials credit the plan for drawing attention to mental health… At the same time, some initiatives failed to get started, while others placed unrealistic demands on already strained mental health services".
+The Times added: "A spreadsheet of nearly 500 data points tracked by City Hall included almost none related to patient outcomes".
+ThriveNYC drew harsh criticism over allegations of mismanagement and accusations that it had failed to produce records of tangible results.
+As of March 2019, nearly $850 million in funding for McCray's mental health program was unaccounted for; furthermore, the program was on track to spend $1 billion over five years.
+Bronx Councilman Ritchie Torres criticized ThriveNYC, stating that there was "no evidence it’s working".

+In 2021, de Blasio made ThriveNYC permanent by executive order, rebranding the initiative as the Office of Community Mental Health.
+Furthermore, a 2021 budget deal allocated a further $115 million to the program; the spending plan included $96 million for B-HEARD, an initiative to dispatch EMTs and social workers as first responders to 911 calls involving mentally ill people in an effort to prevent confrontations with the police.